-Much like other types of massage, prostatic massage is designed to massage the tissues in and around your groin gently but firmly.
-In most studies, men underwent a massage treatment three to four times per week for at least four weeks.
+Much like other types of massage, prostatic massage is designed to massage the tissues in and around your groin, gently but firmly.
 Depending on your symptoms, you may need more frequent treatments or a longer treatment period.

 This type of treatment isn’t thought to be harmful or dangerous.
 Your doctor may suggest you undergo periods of prostatic massage every few years to help ease your symptoms.
 If an underlying cause is found and treated, you may not need the massage after all.